w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 ## Header value

+Multiple `tracestate` headers are allowed.
+Values from multiple headers in incoming requests SHOULD be combined in a single header according to the [RFC7230](https://tools.ietf.org/html/rfc7230#page-24) and send as a single header in outgoing request.

 This section uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234](https://tools.ietf.org/html/rfc5234), including the DIGIT rule in [appendix B.1 for RFC5234](https://tools.ietf.org/html/rfc5234#appendix-B.1).
 It also includes the OWS rule from [RFC7230 section 3.2.3](https://tools.ietf.org/html/rfc7230#section-3.2.3).

 `DIGIT` rule defines number `0`-`9`.